JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 In arithmetic NaN 0

-JSON.stringify removed from output kept as null
+JSON.stringify removed kept as null

-Who sets it JavaScript automatically You intentionally
+Who sets it JavaScript auto You intentionally

 == null true true